 Bay Street Biergarten

 Most regard Prohibition for its nightlife or as a place to have an expertly crafted cocktail, but it should be known that the speakeasy-style restaurant also has some of the best wings in the Lowcountry.
-Executive chef Greg Garrison uses a Memphis dry rub, and the charred wings sit atop a gorgonzola ranch that is downright irresistible.
-The restaurant offers an option for takeout.
+Chef Greg Garrison uses a Memphis dry rub, and the charred wings sit on top of an irresistible gorgonzola ranch.

 Charleston Beer Works